 Whenever a Supplier's real-time Regulation Service schedule is reduced by the NYISO to a level lower than its Day-Ahead schedule for that product, the Supplier's Day-Ahead Margin is protected, after accounting for any margin associated with other products that the Supplier's Resource is scheduled to provide in real-time for that time period.
 The settlement provisions for Day-Ahead Margin Preservation are described formulaically in Appendix H. 5.2.3.
-Energy Settlement Rules for Generators Providing Regulation Service For any interval in which a Generator that is not a Limited Energy Storage Resource and is providing Regulation Service receives an AGC Base Point Signal that is different than its RTD Base Point Signal, the Generator will receive a payment or charge for Energy consistent with a real-time Energy injection equal to the lower of its actual generation or its AGC Base Point Signal.
-Demand Side Resources providing Regulation Service are not eligible to receive an Energy settlement.
-For any interval in which a Limited Energy Storage Resource providing Regulation Service has injected or withdrawn Energy, pursuant to a NYISO schedule to do so, it will receive a settlement payment or charge for Energy equal to the product of: (1) the amount of Energy injected minus the amount of Energy withdrawn during the hour containing the interval and (2) the time-weighted average LBMP for the location of the Limited Energy Storage Resource for the hour containing the interval.
-These settlement provisions are described formulaically in Appendix B. 5.2.3.1.
+Energy Settlement Rules for Generators Providing Regulation Service For any interval in which a Generator or Aggregation that is not a Limited Energy Storage Resource or an Aggregation of Limited Energy Storage Resources is providing Regulation Service, it shall receive a settlement payment for Energy consistent with a real-time Energy injection equal to the lower of its actual Energy it provides or its AGC Base Point Signal.
+Demand Side Resources participating in the NYISO's Demand Side Ancillary Services Program and providing Regulation Service shall not receive a settlement payment for Energy.
+Demand Reductions from Aggregations providing Regulation Service are only eligible for payment for Energy when the real-time LBMP, at the Aggregation's Transmission Node, meets or exceeds the Monthly Net Benefit Threshold calculated in accordance with Section 4.5.7 of the Services Tariff for the applicable period.
+When the Monthly Net Benefit Threshold is satisfied, Aggregations will receive an Energy payment for Demand Reductions equal to the lower of the Demand Reductions' contribution to the actual Energy provided or the Aggregation's AGC Base Point Signal.
+For any hour in which a Limited Energy Storage Resource or Aggregation of Limited Energy Storage Resources has injected or withdrawn Energy, pursuant to an ISO schedule to do so, it shall receive a settlement payment (if the amount calculated is positive) or charge (if the amount calculated is negative).
+These settlement provisions are described formulaically in Appendix B.

+5.2.3.1.
 Additional Payments/Charges When AGC Base Point Signals Exceed RTD Base Point Signals For any interval in which a Generator that is providing Regulation Service receives an AGC Base Point Signal that is higher than its RTD Base Point Signal, it receives or pays a Regulation Revenue Adjustment Payment (RRAP) or Regulation Revenue Adjustment Charge (RRAC).
 If the Energy Bid Price of the Generator is higher than the LBMP at its location in that interval, the Generator receives a RRAP.
 Conversely, for any interval in which such a Generator's Energy Bid Price is lower than the LBMP at its location at that interval, the Generator is assessed a RRAC.
 Demand Side Resources providing Regulation Service and Limited Energy Storage Resources are not eligible for a RRAP and are not liable for a RRAC.
-These settlement provisions are described formulaically in Appendix I. If the result of the calculation of the formula in Appendix I is positive, the Generator is paid a RRAP.
-If the result is negative, the Generator is subject to a RRAC.
-5.2.3.2.
-Additional Charges/Payments When AGC Base Point Signals Are Lower than RTD Base Point Signals For any interval in which a Generator that is providing Regulation Service receives an AGC Base Point Signal that is lower than its RTD Base Point Signal, the Supplier is paid a RRAP or charged a RRAC.
-If the